aureleq/sigfox-snek-howto/README.md

 ![Callbacks Config](./Capture03.PNG)

 ## 3. Hardware connection to the devkit
 Add the attenuator and RF cable between the SNEK and your device as below.
-The attenuator is required in order to limit the received power on the SNEK.
+The attenuator is required in order to limit the received power on the SNEK:

 ![HW Connection](./Capture04.PNG)

 ## 4. Public Key setup and message reception